Sequence Options

 When the PASSIVE sequence is used, External Start/Stop must be set in the Method Setup - Measurement dialog.

-Once the analysis time of the method in question has elapsed (as set in the Run Time field of the Method Setup - Measurement dialog with Enable Autostop field enabled), the analysis will be completed and injection will be permitted once again.
+Once the analysis time of the method in question has elapsed (as set in the Run Time field of the Method Setup - Measurement dialog), the analysis will be completed and injection will be permitted once again.

 Note: